TREATSURE

 Deliver unique values, giving users a reason to belong.

 Sketching and storyboarding, we iterated stacks of ideas including the arrangement of UI, data elements, and interactive behaviours.
 Our vision began evolving into something tangible.
-A high‐level design experience and the app's anatomy came to live.
+After that, a high‐level design experience and the app's anatomy came to live.

 Design direction